 The toughest of these uphill areas comes in the home straight, providing a finish which is noted for its stiffness.
 Overall, the track is considered to provide a stern test of stamina at all distances.
 The jockeys are of course aware of this, which can lead to many races – particularly over the longer distances – being steadily run affairs.

 One final element which has no doubt contributed to the track’s reputation for providing a stern test is the going.
 Based on a slow-draining clay subsoil, soft conditions are a regular occurrence around here, with the ground often becoming extremely testing during the winter months.

 Horsemanship can be an important factor around here, with the riders needing to judge the pace correctly in order to ensure they have sufficient petrol left in the tank for the climb up that punishing hill.
-Ben Curtis has been the man to follow on the flat over the most recent seasons having registered an impressive 22% strike-rate and rewarded backers with a £1 level stakes profit of over £46.
+Ben Curtis has been the man to follow on the flat over the most recent seasons having registered an impressive 22% strike-rate and rewarded backers with a £1 level stakes net win of over £46.
 Over the jumps across the last few years it is Harry Skelton leads the way with a 26% strike-rate.
-Will Kennedy has proven the most profitable jumps jockey to follow though with supporters being in the black to the tune of almost £22 to £1 level stakes.
+Will Kennedy has proven the most successful jumps jockey to follow though with supporters being in the black to the tune of almost £22 to £1 level stakes.